open-mpi/ompi/docs/man-openmpi/man3/MPI_Request_free.3.rst

 possible to check for the successful completion of the associated communication with calls to :ref:`MPI_Wait` or :ref:`MPI_Test`.
-Also, if an error occurs subsequently during the communication, an error code cannot be returned to the user -- such an error must be treated as fatal.
+Also, if an error occurs subsequently during the communication, an error code cannot be returned to the user |mdash| such an error must be treated as fatal.
 Questions arise as to how one knows when the operations have completed when using :ref:`MPI_Request_free`.
 Depending on the program logic, there may be other ways in which the program knows that certain operations have completed and this makes usage of :ref:`MPI_Request_free` practical.
-For example, an active send request could be freed when the logic of the program is such that the receiver sends a reply to the message sent -- the arrival of the reply informs the sender that the send has completed and the send buffer can be reused.
+For example, an active send request could be freed when the logic of the program is such that the receiver sends a reply to the message sent |mdash|
+the arrival of the reply informs the sender that the send has completed and the send buffer can be reused.
 An active receive request should never be freed, as the receiver will have no way to verify that the